epfl-lts2/sparkwiki/helpers/README.md

 3. Put the files to `/mnt/data/wikipedia/pagecounts/`.

-Now, you can deploy databases. **Note that Neo4J and Cassandra databases are independent and can be deployed separately.** Therefore, if you need only one type of data (either graph or pagecounts), you can deploy only one database.
-Also, if you do not want to work with Cassandra database, alternatively, you can use pre-processed Parquet files for further processing in Spark or any other framework that supports Parquet format.
-See details in Section 4.8.
+Now, everything is ready and you can pre-process the files.
+Note that you can use graph data and pagecounts separately.
+If you need only graph data, follow the instructions in Section 3.
+If you need only pagecounts data, follow the instructions in Section 4.

 ### 3. Deploy the graph database
 #### 3.1 Pre-process files